Back to blog

 To make the process easier, you can use dedicated tools to automate the research and gain advanced insights into details whose relevance could be underestimated.

 A wide array of scraping tools can help every step of the way.
-For example, a web scraping tool, SERP Scraper API, can scan search engine results pages for the necessary keywords.
-E-Commerce Scraper API can collect keywords used by contenders in their product titles and labels to determine current trends that rival businesses adhere to.
+For example, a SERP scraping tool can scan search engine results pages for the necessary keywords.
+E-Commerce Scraper API (part of Web Scraper API) can collect keywords used by contenders in their product titles and labels to determine current trends that rival businesses adhere to.

 All-in-one SEO tools such as Semrush and Ahrefs can help select, manage, and inspect the most relevant keywords based on the location from multiple search engines.
 Lastly, you can use free tools provided by the search engines themselves, such as Google Keyword Planner Tool.